mariannawicks-sys/breast-cancer-biomarker-analysis/README.md

 Tumor **texture** showed a positive association with malignancy risk, while tumor **radius** and **area** demonstrated weaker associations in this simplified model.

 Odds ratios and confidence intervals were visualized using a forest plot to illustrate the magnitude and direction of biomarker effects.
+Results

+## Results

+Kaplan–Meier survival analysis was performed to evaluate the association between ERBB2 expression and overall survival in TCGA breast cancer patients.

+Patients were stratified into high and low expression groups using the median ERBB2 expression level.

+While the high expression group demonstrated a trend toward poorer survival, the difference was not statistically significant (log-rank p = 0.075).

+Cox proportional hazards modeling also did not identify ERBB2 expression as a significant predictor of overall survival (HR = 0.94, 95% CI 0.82–1.07, p = 0.316).

 ---